Steins;Gate Elite: Overview

+Production

 Development

 Steins;Gate Elite was developed by 5pb., and was planned by Chiyomaru Shikura and produced by Tatsuya Matsubara.
 The new animation was produced by White Fox, the studio that produced the Steins;Gate anime series.
 Shikura had for a long time thought about how to evolve the visual novel genre, as he felt it had been largely stagnant.
 He was influenced by the Yarudora series of games, which are fully animated and voice acted, liking how fully animated visual novels would have the advantage of both containing prose describing characters' internal feelings, and showing movements and expressions that are not as easily conveyed through character sprites and prose only.
 He did however note that making a full-length visual novel in that style would be difficult due to production costs and how long the development would take.
 Realizing that a project like it would have to reuse old animation to be feasible, it was decided to create a game using material from the anime adaptation of Steins;Gate, as it already contained a large portion of the story from the original game.

 There were still difficulties involved in incorporating the anime footage in Steins;Gate Elite: In a typical visual novel, each character only talks and acts when the player pushes a button, while multiple characters can move and talk at the same time in an anime.
 This resulted in the anime footage having to be deconstructed, with each character's movements in a scene separated into its own individually playable animations.
 Because the player character uses his cell phone at several points in the game, they also had to add new animations of him taking it out.
 Other difficulties involved discrepancies between the original game and the anime adaptation, such as characters being in different locations for certain scenes in the anime compared to the original game; taking care of these situations alone took six months.
 The user interface was also redesigned to be subtle and blend in with the animation.